-- Design Algorithms and Flowcharts to solve real world problems. - List various data types and operators and develop programs to evaluate arithmetic expressions and mathematical functions. - Identify the suitable control statements and implement the solution for any problem. - Design programs to handle list of data and strings using arrays. - Apply the categories of user defined functions to implement the concept of modularity also implement program using Structures and Unions. - Explore pointers in implementing programs, especially in memory management and file handling.
+- Design Algorithms and Flowcharts to solve real world problems. - List various data types and operators and develop programs to evaluate arithmetic expressions and mathematical functions. - Identify the suitable control statements and implement the solution for any problem. - Design programs to handle list of data and strings using arrays.

-UNIT I Computer Problem-Solving& Fundamental Algorithms
+UNIT I Computer Problem-Solving& Fundamental Algorithms [10 Hours]

-Computer Basics, Introduction To Computer Problem-Solving, Fundamental Algorithms: Introduction, Exchanging the Values of Two variables, Counting, Summation of a Set of Numbers, Factorial Computation,

-Generation of the Fibonacci sequence.
+Computer Basics, Introduction To Computer Problem-Solving, Fundamental Algorithms: Introduction, Exchanging the Values of Two variables, Counting, Summation of a Set of Numbers, Factorial Computation, Generation of the Fibonacci Sequence.
 Basics of C Programming: History of C, Importance of C, Basic Structure of C Programs, Introduction, Character Set, C Tokens, Keywords and Identifiers, Constants, Variables, Data Types, Declaration of Variables, Declaration of Storage Class, Assigning Values to Variables.